Ostariophysi: Taxonomy

 The monophyly of Ostariophysi has come into question with molecular evidence.
 Gonorynchiformes is more closely related to Clupeiformes than Otophysi.
 It is possible that the Gonorynchiformes and Clupeiformes form a monophyletic group.
 There is evidence for a sister group relationship between Ostariophysi and Clupeomorpha (the taxon Ostarioclupeomorpha, also known as Otocephala, was coined to describe this possibly monophyletic group).

+Characiphysae or Characiphysi is a superorder originally defined as encompassing all otophysan orders apart from Cypriniformes; resources such as the National Center for Biotechnology Information (NCBI) continue using this treatment, though some researchers prefer to treat it as monotypic, containing just Characiformes.

 The following primitive fossil ostariophysans are known:'